 On the warm evening of July 14, a friend of mine, Patrick, brought some night vision goggles (that can also be used as a monocular) with him and allowed me to look through them!
 After sunset, when comet NEOWISE and the Milky Way were visible, I took a look at the sky with the night vision monocular and was absolutely mind blown!

-Not only was the Milky Way and the Andromeda Galaxy super easy to see, the comet was incredible!
+Not only were the Milky Way and the Andromeda Galaxy super easy to see, but the comet was also incredible!

 The image above is a screenshot from a video I took with my iPhone through the monocular.
 I will never forget this moment and thank Patrick for allowing me to take a peek through this expensive instrument!

 If you'd like to get these for yourself, here are the ones I used on Amazon.

 Video: Waking up at 3AM and hiking a mountain to photograph Comet NEOWISE

 You know the feeling you get when you first spot Andromeda, or see Saturn through a telescope for the very first time?
 This is the kind of magical feeling I was missing for some time in this hobby.
 I am so glad I woke up and decided to go observe and photograph this wonderful comet.
 Dalia was also grateful to be able to go with me for a second night!